Ethanxu1/rpiinstructions.github.io/content/_index.md

 title: Why Raspberry Pi Router?
 ---

-# Why Raspberry PI Router?
+# Why Raspberry Pi Router?
 This is an instruction guide to help people who want to get into Raspberry PIs but are looking for a simple place to start and explore its potential.
 This set of instructions is designed to be very **beginner friendly**.
 Minimal knowledge about linux and networking is nessesary to follow along.

 Making your own raspberry pi offers many advantages including: